talison-cardoso/aira-vscode/README.md

 2. Search for **Aira Theme** by Tálison Cardoso
 3. Click Install to install it.
 4. Click Reload to reload your editor.
-5. Code/File ＞ Preferences ＞ Color Theme ＞ Shades of Purple.
+5. Code/File ＞ Preferences ＞ Color Theme ＞ Aira.

 ### Aira Hope